marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 Checkout the [course introduction](../../../../../README.md) for more information </br>
 This module is part of [chapter 3](../../../../../chapters/chapter-3-linux-monitoring/README.md)

-This module is based on my long experience looking after servers, performance, monitoring and diagnosing issues. </br>
-This is not your usual average Linux CPU monitoring guide. </br>
+This module draws from my extensive experience in server management, performance monitoring, and issue diagnosis.
+Unlike typical Linux CPU monitoring guides, which delve into the technical history and intricate workings of CPUs, this guide is rooted in practical, hands-on experience.
+It focuses on my approach to CPU functionality, the key aspects I prioritize when monitoring CPU performance, and the strategies I employ to address related challenges.

 ## CPU usage - How the CPU works